The VA issued updated policy guidance on private roads and shared driveways in late November 2022.

 The same concept generally holds true for two properties that share a common driveway.

 So what's the big deal?
 At issue is the VA's concern about your longterm access to the property.
 That means once you're under contract on the home, an independent VA appraiser is going to take a closer look at the legal status of that private road.
 Lenders may also want to have a clear picture of the property's legal access in case the borrower ultimately defaults on the loan.

 The appraiser will typically be looking for two big things:

-The first part doesn’t usually pose much of a problem.
-There’s often something already on file with the county, or a state statute covers the access.
-It’s the second part that can prove much more problematic for the loan process (unless you’re purchasing in California or Oregon, which don’t require private road agreements).
+The first part doesn't usually pose much of a problem.
+There's often something already on file with the county, or a state statute covers the access.
+It's the second part that can prove much more problematic for the loan process (unless you're purchasing in California, Connecticut, Oregon or Vermont, which don't require private road agreements).

 Purchasing a property that's covered by a Homeowners Association (HOA) may also provide relief from the private road issue.
 Different lenders can have different requirements.
 Generally, if the HOA maintains "common elements," no additional private road agreement or documentation is necessary because “common elements” are always assumed to include the street/roadway.

 Much as you might wish, you can't force existing property owners to sign a private road agreement.
 One holdout can hold up and even ultimately quash your VA home loan.
 But, in some cases, VA buyers may be able to work with their lender toward a satisfactory resolution.

 For example, if you're buying a home close to the public road, you may be able to take responsibility for the portion of the private road from your property to the public right-of-way.
 But if there are homes between yours and the public road, then you might all of those homeowners to sign a private road agreement.

 These scenarios are always a case-by-case basis, so talk with your loan officer and your lender in more detail about your particular situation and what might be possible.